 - Lincoln Center was one of four New York non-profits, selected from among 200 applicants, to receive funding for solar energy from the Green Mountain Energy™ Sun Club™ program.
 The $50,000 grant establishes the Green Mountain Energy Solar® at the Lincoln Center®, and will be used to install solar panels on the roof of the Rose Building, reducing the Center's energy bill.
 The Sun Club program enables Green Mountain Energy Company, Lincoln Center's energy supplier, and its employees, customers and supporters to contribute funds to socially-responsible non-profits to build solar technology and education at their facilities.

 In 2012, Lincoln Center became the first performing arts center in New York City to be powered by wind energy purchased from Green Mountain Energy Company.
 The wind energy to support the Center is purchased by Green Mountain in the form of renewable energy certificates (RECs).
-Renewable energy powers Avery Fisher Hall, Alice Tully Hall, Elinor Bunin Munroe Film Center, Lincoln Ristorante, the David Rubenstein Atrium, the Rose Building, Juilliard's classrooms, practice rooms, stages and dormitories, and the Central Mechanical Plant, which provides heating and cooling to the Metropolitan Opera, the David H. Koch Theater and Lincoln Center Theater.
+Renewable energy powers David Geffen Hall, Alice Tully Hall, Elinor Bunin Munroe Film Center, Lincoln Ristorante, the David Rubenstein Atrium, the Rose Building, Juilliard's classrooms, practice rooms, stages and dormitories, and the Central Mechanical Plant, which provides heating and cooling to the Metropolitan Opera, the David H. Koch Theater and Lincoln Center Theater.
 Over a three-year period the use of renewable energy over fossil fuel-based electricity is expected to reduce CO2 emissions by more than 100 million pounds.

 - Upgrades to the Central Mechanical Plant have dramatically increased energy efficiency, through lower usage, improved output and a reduction of green-house gas emissions.